May 27, 2021

-With email you can track your performance through a variety of metrics, using whichever tool you choose.
+With email you can track your performance of different elements of your emails, like timing and subject lines.
 For instance, Fetcher not only tracks which not only tracks which emails are opened and responded to, but our automation also “reads” emails and determines if a prospect is interested or not.
 Full-funnel metrics are key to success, a feature that is not available with InMail.

-With their expense, chance of going unseen, and lack of ownership, InMail generally poses too much risk for it to be a recruiter’s primary form of outreach.
+Because of the cost, the risk of going unseen, and the lack of ownership, InMail generally poses too much risk for it to be a recruiter’s primary form of outreach.
 Emails should be a go recruiter’s go-to communication when sourcing passive candidates, as it’s more efficient, effective, and successful long-term.

-That said, continue to utilize InMail when you have your heart set on a candidate, when you want to exhaust all avenues of communication, or when you are targeting active candidates.
-If you want to take your candidate outreach to the next level, use Fetcher to automate your email outreach, get top notch analytics, and grow your interested candidate pipeline faster!
+That said, continue to reach out to your prospects through InMail when you have your heart set on a candidate, when you want to exhaust all communication channels, or when you are targeting active candidates.
+If you want to take your passive candidate outreach to the next level, use Fetcher to automate your email outreach, get top notch analytics, and grow your interested candidate pipeline faster!

 At Fetcher, our mission is to introduce companies to the people who will help them change the world.
 Our full-service, recruiting automation platform automates those repetitive, top-of-funnel tasks, so you can focus more on candidate engagement & team collaboration.
 Simplify Sourcing.
 Optimize Outreach.
 Hire Top Talent.
 Learn more at fetcher.ai.